1. SSI / SSI-related medical benefits:

 d.
 Other Alerts:

-Currently, Washington has a statewide waiver of ABAWD requirements.
-When we no longer have this waiver, people must report when a non-exempt ABAWD receives benefits in the AU and the ABAWD's hours of employment drop below 20 hours per week.
+With the statewide ABAWD waiver ending December 31, 2015, people must report when a non-exempt ABAWD receive benefits in the AU and the ABAWD's hours of employment drop below 20 hours per week.
 This includes when the non-exempt ABAWD is the head of household for Basic Food.
-See BFE&T Appendix I.

 The DMS E001 tickler uses EBT transaction data to identify EBT cash or food clients who may no longer be living in Washington because they are consistently using their benefits out of state.
 Out of state EBT transactions are defined as any EBT purchase, ATM withdrawal or manual voucher transaction at a non-Washington site that requires the use of an EBT card as part of the transaction.
 W hen this occurs, the residency may be questionable.